 Pride Parade float in Cape Town, South Africa. richie rocket.
 CC BY-NC-ND 2.0

-As one of the most welcoming countries for LGBTQIA+ travelers in Africa, South Africa is home to a variety of Pride parades and events.
-At the end of South Africa’s summer, between February 27th and May 2nd, 2024, Cape Town’s Pride events offer travelers the opportunity to celebrate pride with many unique activities.
+As one of the most welcoming countries for LGBTQ+ travelers in Africa, South Africa is home to a variety of Pride parades and events.
+Cape Town’s 2025 Pride events took place at the end of South Africa’s summer, between February 6 and March 2, offering travelers the opportunity to celebrate Pride with many unique activities.

-From drag brunches to the Pets for Pride Promenade Walk, travelers have many events to choose from beyond the parade itself.
-Following the Pride Parade on February 27th, 2024, the celebration continues with the Pride Mardi Gras, featuring performances from drag performers, musicians and DJs.
+From drag brunches to the Pets for Pride Promenade Walk, travelers had many events to choose from beyond the parade itself.
+Following the Pride Parade on March 1, attendees were able to keep the celebration going with the Pride Mardi Gras, featuring performances from drag performers, musicians and DJs.
+With this year’s events already in the rearview, you can expect to see the 2026 dates fall around the same time of year.
+Cape Town’s Pride celebrations offer travelers the chance to celebrate before most other cities begin their own events.

 3. London, UK